Frequently Asked Questions (FAQ)

 The following are eligible retirement plans under 402(c)(8): a 408(a) individual retirement account, a 408(b) individual retirement annuity, a qualified trust, a 403(a) annuity plan, a 457(b) deferred compensation plan, and a 403(b) annuity contract.

 If the “tax-sheltered annuity” is an eligible retirement plan under 402(c)(8), it is considered compensation for purposes of SERS.

 Q: I am not sure if a payment should have contributions withheld.
 What should I do?

 A: If an employer is unsure if a payment is subject to SERS’ withholding, they should submit a request with details of the payment to SERS for determination.

 Q: When is my contribution report due to SERS?

-A: Your contribution report is due to SERS no later than five business days after each pay date, also known as “reporting date” in eSERS.
+A: Your contribution report is due to SERS no later than five business days after each pay date in eSERS.

 Q: How do I determine my pay date?

 A: Due dates are determined by payroll schedules entered by the district.